-What to do if you don't get into your reach school?
+What if you get denied to your dream university

-Hi there gang.
-This week we are going to talk about what to do if you don’t get into your “reach school”.
-A lot goes along with this.
-Recent blogs on The Savvy International have talked about the admissions process and the logistics of narrowing down the search and deciding which schools to apply to.
-In addition, you as the student, parent, or even educational consultant, will have your own opinions on where the best schools are to apply for admissions.
-It's your job to dream the big dreams and shoot for the stars and try to get into the Harvard or MIT or UCLA or whatever the school!
-Sooooo what happens if you don’t get in?
+This week we are going to talk about what to do if you don’t get into your “reach school” or dream school.
+Recent blogs have talked about the admissions process and the logistics of narrowing down the search and deciding which schools to apply to.

 University of Georgia

 Georgia Southern University

 Jose will likely have school counselors to help him decide which universities he has the best chance of getting into.
 Here is something to remember – the profile is just an average.
 Certainly those universities accepted students that are way below the scores listed on their profile.
 Those students may be stellar athletes, superb leaders in their community, or even wrote amazing essays about challenges they overcame throughout their lives.
 Just because you may not be above the profile statistics does not mean you shouldn’t apply to those schools.
 Remember that.

 There are several factors that determine selecting the best schools to apply to for admissions:

 Understand your profile or resume - your profile includes your high school grade point average, the rigor of your school, the rigor of your classes, plus your involvement in and outside of the school during secondary school

 Look at the profile of the universities you are interested in - Universities publish a freshman profile each year that reveals average statistics for the entire incoming class.
 Things like GPA (grade point average), test scores, gender, and acceptance rate are often included in the school profile.